CpaterCodes/CV/README.md

 - Drawing/sketching
 - Reading about history
-- Martial arts (Shorinji Kempo with the BSKF)
+- Martial arts (Shorinji Kempo with the BSKF, currently a brown belt)
+- Archery
 - Reading about prehistoric wildlife
 - Long walks
+- Baking